-The Complete History of Beyoncé at the Grammys
+Grammys 2021: The Complete History of Beyoncé at the Grammys

 Beyoncé made her first appearance at the Grammys in 2000, alongside an early iteration of Destiny’s Child.
 The group’s “Bills, Bills, Bills” was up for two awards.

 In 2001, Destiny’s Child was back as a threesome — with a whopping five nominations.
-They ended up winning Best R&B Performance by a Duo or Group with Vocals and Best R&B Song for “Say My Name.”
+They ended up winning best R&B performance by a duo or group with vocals and best R&B song for “Say My Name.”

 They later posed backstage with their trophies.
 You can thank Mama Tina for their iconic matching green outfits.

-2002 brought two more nominations for the group (#baller), including one win for “Survivor.”
+The year 2002 brought two more nominations for the group, including one win for “Survivor.”
 Beyoncé, ever the trailblazer, was already rocking 2016’s sheer trend.

 Bey, Kelly and Michelle also joined Alejandro Sanz onstage to perform “Quisiera Ser.”